Carly07/Deeelish/README.md

 ### Acknowledgements

 Small pieces of code have been copied from elsewhere, such as Materialize CSS.
-I have also made use of a number of websites in my pursuit to plumb and wire the all the functions necessary for this app, but pa:rticularly
+I have also made use of a number of websites in my pursuit to plumb and wire the all the functions necessary for this app, but particularly

 [Stack Overlflow](https://stackoverflow.com/)
 [W3School](https://www.w3schools.com/)
 [tutorialspoint](https://www.tutorialspoint.com/flask/index.htm)
 [Flask](https://flask.palletsprojects.com/en/1.1.x/)

 Special thanks to my mentor, Antonio Rodriguez, and the tutors at Code Institute for their help and advice with this project.